-BPH is a chronic progressive non-malignant disease in men associated with LUTS.
-As the prostate increases in size with age, it may occlude the lumen of the prostatic urethera, causing mechanical urinary tract obstruction.
+BPH is a chronic progressive non-malignant disease in men associated with LUTS .1 As the prostate increases in size with age, it may occlude the lumen of the prostatic urethera, causing mechanical urinary tract obstruction.2

 Two kind of bladder outlet obstruction had been described in literature one is static component which is due to prostate enlargement and can be manage by surgery and to some extent by antiandrogen drugs.
 Another is dynamic component which is modifiable.
 This component is managed by drugs in form of alpha-1 blockers and phosphodiestrase inhibitors.
-As a result, α 1-AR antagonists are widely recognized as the first-line pharmacotherapy for BPH treatment.3
+As a result, $\alpha$ 1-AR antagonists are widely recognized as the first-line pharmacotherapy for BPH treatment.

 Alpha blockers like prazosin, alfuzosin, tamsulosin and silodosin had been approved for use in patients of LUTS due to BPH and had been found to improve symptoms of LUTS.
 However Tadalafil is most recent addition this armantarium and only recently been approved by FDA for use in LUTS due to BPH.
 Mechanism of action of tadalafil is that it inhibit PDE 5 inhibition and improve erectile function by increasing the amount of cyclic guanosine monophosphate in the smooth muscle of the corpus cavernosa.
 This action increases penile blood flow, resulting in penile erection during sexual stimulation.
-PDE5 inhibition also affects concentration of cyclic guanosine monophosphate in the smooth muscle of the prostate, the bladder, and their vascular supply, but the precise mechanism for reducing BPH symptoms has not been determined.4 survey on sexual dysfunction showed that the prevalence of ED increased from 39% in men in their 40s to 67% for men in their 70s.
-Using the same questionnaire as the MMAS study, the Cross-National Epidemiological Study was conducted in four different countries with varying cultures: Brazil, Italy, Japan, and Malaysia6.
-The results confirmed the findings of the MMAS in these different countries.
+PDE5 inhibition also affects concentration of cyclic guanosine monophosphate in the smooth muscle of the prostate, the bladder, and their vascular supply, but the precise mechanism for reducing BPH symptoms has not been determined.

 Aging is a key risk factor for the development of male ED.
 Kinsey showed that the prevalence of ED increased with age from 0.1% at 20 yr to 75% at 80 yr.
-5 A half century later, the MMAS (12) largest known
+A half century later, the MMAS (12) largest known survey on sexual dysfunction showed that the prevalence of ED increased from 39% in men in their 40s to 67% for men in their 70s.
+Using the same questionnaire as the MMAS study, the Cross-National Epidemiological Study was conducted in four different countries with varying cultures: Brazil, Italy, Japan, and Malaysia The results confirmed the findings of the MMAS in these different countries.